 When was your last trip to Pulau Ubin?
 If it has been eons ago, then you’d best revisit the offshore island, where nature’s bounty is teeming and Singapore’s last kampong houses stand.
-Aside from being a setting for an eye-opening school excursion, Pulau Ubin also serves as a playground for overworked adults in need of a mini getaway.
 As bumboat rides to the island are available as early as 5.30am, kickstarting the day with the sunrise is possible.
 Upon reaching the island, walk along the sandy beaches towards the Jelutong Campsite from the jetty.
 You’ll be gifted with the sun’s glory.

 It’s not just the convenience of crossing the causeway to Johor Bahru that the residents of Woodlands get the boast of.
 There’s also the Woodlands Waterfront Park that the Northern part of Singapore cherishes like a gem.
 With soaring views of the Straits of Johor, the 11-hectare park offers a scenic trail where early risers can fit it a morning stroll, while watching a glorious sunrise from the jetty.
 Same goes for the evening joggers.

 While Bukit Timah Hill has claimed the title of the tallest hill in Singapore, it is without the blessing of offering phenomenal sunrise views like the way its stumpier sister Mount Faber can.
 Scale the hill either by driving or power walking to its peak before 7am to catch the sun ascends from the cityscape horizon.